SJSU272LabSP18/PanicButton/README.md

 A portable panic button with phone app.

-When press once:
+### When press once:
-1. notifies your friend(s) via text of a preset text message. location share once.
+* notifies your friend(s) via text of a preset text message. location share once.

-When press twice:
+### When press twice:
-2. starts alarming, text friends with a different preset message, continue location sharing
+* starts alarming, text friends with a different preset message, continue location sharing

-When press three or more times and hold for longer than 2 seconds:
+### When press three or more times and hold for longer than 2 seconds:
-3. dials 911 on the phone, start real time location share with friend(s).
+* dials 911 on the phone, start real time location share with friend(s).

 Tech stack:
-1. a small pcb board
+* a small pcb board
-2. button
+* button
-3. speaker
+* speaker
-4. bluetooth/wifi
+* bluetooth/wifi
-5. android phone app
+* android phone app
-6. ...
+* ...

-The deliverable is:
+### Deliverable
-1. a portable button device that's connected to phone with bluetooth or wifi
+*  a portable button device that's connected to phone with bluetooth or wifi
-2. a phone app that does location streaming, text/phone, and user data customization.
+*  a phone app that does location streaming, text/phone, and user data customization.

 ## Discarded ideas: